 Failing the Knowledge Exam

-- Get help while taking the exam.
+- Get help from others when taking the test.

-- Help another person taking the exam.
+- Help another person during the test.

 - Give another person exam questions or answers.

 - Use a cell phone or other electronic devices during the exam.

 Watch it On YouTube